ams-OSRAM-Group/as8580_capacitive_sensor_test/README.md

 # as8580_capacitive_sensor_test
-This repo is just for testing purpose and will be deleted.
+This repository provides collaterlas for AS8580 capacitive sensor.

-Add line to readme file for testing purpose.
+TODO: Explain how the repo is structured: